dim-ghub/cyberia-decky/README.md

 This plugin was initially inspired by the **LuaTools** plugin for Steam.
 While LuaTools served as a conceptual foundation and starting point, **nearly all functionality has been completely rewritten** from scratch to create Cyberia.

-### Key Differences from LuaTools

-- **Complete Code Rewrite**: The entire codebase has been reimplemented with modern JavaScript practices
-- **Enhanced UI/UX**: Redesigned interface with custom theming and animations
-- **Improved Architecture**: Better separation of concerns between frontend and backend
-- **Extended Functionality**: Added features like multi-API support and real-time progress tracking
-- **Modern JavaScript**: Uses contemporary ES6+ features and async/await patterns

 ## Installation

 This plugin is designed to work with the **Millennium** Steam client framework.
 Place the plugin files in the appropriate Millennium plugins directory.